jellyfish-toolkit/pipe-framework/README.md

         self.store = self.before_pipe(frozendict(initial))
 ```

+This hook accepts initial store, created from initial data passed to the pipe.
 As you can see, store is nothing but the `frozendict` instance.
 Although you can't manipulate data inside the store, you can still create a new instance using the `frozendict().copy()` method.
 You can find more information in [readme file](https://github.com/slezica/python-frozendict).

 ### Validation